Marblehead Municipal Electric Department's Terms & Conditions of Electric Service may be viewed below. It's also downloadable here as a PDF file.

 B. MMLD will designate a point at which the Customer shall terminate his wiring and facilities for connection to the service-supply lines of MMLD, but such information does not constitute an agreement or obligation on the part of MMLD to furnish service.

-C. For overhead service form MMLD’s overhead lines, the service entrance conductors must be brought to a location designated by MMLD and suitable for attachment of its service facilities.
+C. For overhead service from MMLD’s overhead lines, the service entrance conductors must be brought to a location designated by MMLD and suitable for attachment of its service facilities.

 D. Customers desiring underground service directly from overhead lines or underground service and underground distribution in areas where the construction would normally be overhead must meet the conditions set forth by MMLD.